 Minerals add up, more than you think, with many everyday foods.
 For example, on a typical day you can grab a glass of calcium fortified orange juice in the morning, snack on a handful of figs, spike your lunchtime salad with kale, grab an energy bar or make a smoothie to keep you going mid-day, and have a cup of steamed broccoli and a side of whole grains with dinner.
 You just ate around 1000 milligrams of calcium!
 That’s the USDA’s recommended daily intake for most individuals without a supplement.
 It really can be that easy.

-Check out my All About Milk and Calcium section on this site.
-It includes a Non-Dairy Calcium Chart with an extensive list of calcium-rich foods.
+Check out my Non-Dairy Calcium Chart with an extensive list of calcium-rich foods.
 And for preparation ideas, see my post on the ways to Enjoy Calcium-Rich Foods.
 This massive round-up contains dozens of delicious dairy-free recipes.

 If you are still concerned, then reach for a calcium supplement.
 There is no shortage of brands on the market.
 But I do suggest that you read my section on Calcium Supplements before braving the jam-packed vitamin aisle.
 Also, here are a couple of brands that I recommend for calcium supplements.